Lookup Columns: Simplifying access to scientific data

 Adopted widely, integrated deeply

 Since launch, Lookup Columns have seen rapid adoption and strong feedback.
-In the past year alone, scientists created 14 million lookups and 1.5 million Lookup Tables across 7 million structured tables.
+In the past year alone, scientists created 14 million Lookup Columns and 1.5 million Lookup Tables across 7 million structured tables.
 The approachable, step-by-step design made it easy for scientists to configure queries themselves, driving quick adoption.
-Beyond usage, LookupConfig has become a core building block for data tracing across Benchling, now powering Notebook tables, Computed Fields, Run Schemas, and Task Schemas.
+Beyond usage, LookupConfig has become a core building block for data tracing across Benchling, now powering Notebook, Bioprocess, Workflows, Lab Auto, and Computed Fields.

 Since launch, Lookup Columns have seen rapid adoption and strong feedback.
-In the past year alone, scientists created 14 million lookups and 1.5 million Lookup Tables across 7 million structured tables.
+In the past year alone, scientists created 14 million Lookup Columns and 1.5 million Lookup Tables across 7 million structured tables.
 The approachable, step-by-step design made it easy for scientists to configure queries themselves, driving quick adoption.
-Beyond usage, LookupConfig has become a core building block for data tracing across Benchling, now powering Notebook tables, Computed Fields, Run Schemas, and Task Schemas.
+Beyond usage, LookupConfig has become a core building block for data tracing across Benchling, now powering Notebook, Bioprocess, Workflows, Lab Auto, and Computed Fields.

 This is the next level of Benchling implementation.
 Very intuitive and focused.
 I believe our scientists will be able to configure Lookup Columns themselves.